Public Notice: Aerial spraying of Cicero Swamp area to take place July 22, 2014, weather permitting. Read details here.

 Who is Most at Risk?

-Adults over 50 years old and children are the most at risk of becoming severely ill from infection.
-People who are outdoors a lot may be at the most risk of begin bitten by an infected mosquito.
+Adults over 50 years old and children younger than 15 are the most at risk of becoming severely ill from infection.

 Found a dead bird?